YannRnf/aPdfApp/README.md

 A better solution is using a AWS IAM role with the right permissions and setup your project on an EC2 (with the role attached).
 This way you'll just have to let the `None` default value in the settings file

+The project is configured to externalise the static assets.
+In your project directory, type in:

+`python manage.py collectstatic`

+This will push your static assets to the S3 bucket **(which MUST be configured as "Objects can be public")**

 If you don't wan't to use an S3 bucket for file handling it's completely possible.
 Edit the settings.py file to remove the aws links and setup a static local media repository, following the Django documentation section about media repository :